ABOUT

 OUR COMPANY

-We're down a long twisted road, nestled under the trees, far away from the hustle and bustle of modern life.
+We're down a winding road, nestled under the trees, far away from the hustle and bustle of modern life.

 Caption: View from outside our tea kitchen during wild fires of 2020, days before we were evacuated.
 We got lucky, many others didn't.